-As I stepped off the back porch, my father said, “Hey Sport” and broke the news: my dog had bitten the mail carrier, and Animal Control had taken him away.
+As I stepped off the back porch, my father broke the news: He had bitten the mail carrier, and Animal Control had taken him away.

 For a long time, my mother tried to console me, saying again and again, “It’s okay Dear.
-Stop crying now.
+Don’t cry.
 It will be alright.”

-Finally, my father yelled, “Stop that crying, or I will give you something to cry about!
+Finally, my father yelled, “Stop that crying, or I'll give you something to cry about!
 Stop it now!”